Ezequiel Tovar Player Props: Rockies vs. Phillies

-Ezequiel Tovar -- 0-for-3 in his most recent game -- will be in action for the Colorado Rockies versus the Philadelphia Phillies, with Aaron Nola on the mound, on April 21 at 7:05 PM ET.
+On Saturday, Ezequiel Tovar (coming off going 0-for-3) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 3:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Phillies.
+In his last game he had a hitless performance (0-for-3) against the Phillies.

 Ezequiel Tovar Game Info & Props vs. the Phillies